avanishd-3/data-structures/README.md

 # data-structures
-Implementations of various data structures
+Implementations of data structures in various languages.

+Currently, all the provided data structures are implemented in C++ and some are implemented in Zig.

+## To do
+1. Add Catch2 testing to C++ code
+2. Finish implementing all data structures in Zig

 ## References